avimaybee/focusflow/COMPREHENSIVE_UX_AUDIT_AND_IMPROVEMENTS.md

 - Persist dismissal and consider lowering prominence for logged-in users
 - Swap in standard external-link iconography

+**Status Update:** Banner dismissal now persists across visits (localStorage with announcement versioning), shifts to a subtler style for logged-in users, and uses a standard external-link glyph for clarity (`src/components/announcement-banner.tsx`).
+Remaining: consider full removal or alternate placement for long-term logged-in users.

 ---

 ## 🎨 DESIGN & VISUAL ISSUES